 Philip started his career at an early age, sticking a key into a 120 volt electrical outlet on the outside his family's house before he could walk.
 From then on, he was bound to a life of software development and a deep connection with machines that is only rivaled by his ability to communicate with animals through body language and vocalization.

 Tasha is responsible for the look, feel, and usability of Inspire's Web sites and print collateral.
-Previously she worked through the dot-com crash at Testmart.com, where she also acted as the liaison between the marketing and engineering departments.
+Having had family and close friends deal with severe health issues, she is passionate about making it easy for people with health concerns connect via Inspire.
+Previously she worked at Testmart.com, where she also acted as the liaison between the marketing and engineering departments.
 Tasha has a BA in Computer & Video Imaging from Cogswell Polytechnical College.
 When not creating graphics, HTML, and CSS, she can be found creating in a variety of other media, including stained glass, leather working, sewing, and cooking.

 Adam has over 20 years experience the healthcare space, including more than eight years as an outpatient physical therapist, and over seven years supporting pharmaceutical marketing and market research functions with such companies as Protocol Publications, ListenLogic Health and Verilogue.
 He has an undergraduate degree from the University of Maryland, and masters degree in physical therapy from Temple University.